ericandrewlewis/https-http2-and-wordpress/https-setup-guide.md

 ## Tuning TLS

+Verify openssl and kernel are latest on server handling TLS for perf optimizations.

 Enable session resumption and false start.

 Optimize TLS record size to avoid overflowing a TCP congestion window ([1](https://youtu.be/fQX2mJ11vCs?t=1834))